OVERVIEW OF TITLE VII REQUESTS FOR ACCOMMODATION TO OPT OUT OF COVID-19 DRUG MANDATES IN WORKPLACE

 PROTECTING YOURSELF – EMPLOYMENT

--Title VII of the Civil Rights Act of 1964, as amended by the Equal Employment Opportunity Act of 1972, prohibits many private and government employers from discriminating against their employees on the basis of—among other things—religion.
+-Title VII of the Civil Rights Act of 1964 prohibits private and government employers from discriminating against their employees on the basis of religion, among other things.
 42 U.S.C. § 2000e et seq.

 – Employers imposing vaccination mandates must recognize legitimate requests from their employees to be exempted from such vaccination programs based upon the objecting employee’s sincerely held religious beliefs, unless to do so would impose an undue hardship on the employer.
 What constitutes an undue hardship may depend on the work setting at issue.